cel243/Pale_Quote_Finder/README.md

 `python em_download.py` downloads all the extra materials as raw text in Pale_Chapters/EM (it downloads both the page text and comment section transcript text.
 No images).
 You can download all the extra materials for the story or just one extra material at a time, see the in-file documentation.

-**Run both of the above files with no arguments to download all of Pale.
-See the documentation in the files themselves to see other download options.**
+**Run both of the above commands with no arguments to download all of Pale.
+See the documentation in the files themselves to explore other download options.**

 ## Pale Quote Search Engine